richardcarls/passport-indieauth/README.md

 This strategy only implements the client-side of the [IndieAuth protocol](http://indiewebcamp.com/IndieAuthProtocol), and relies on endpoint discovery to determine how to delegate authentication.
 A fallback authorization endpoint can be configured, and the strategy defaults to using the canonical [indieauth.com](https://indieauth.com).

+## Breaking changes from v1.x
+The verify callback now supplies an access token instead of the requested scope as the second argument.
+It is given that the requesting app will already know which scope(s) it is requesting, and four arguments to a callback is already one too many.

 ## Install

 ```shell